PiDiaries/Retroattract/README.md

  Set the controllers up in Emulationstation first for Libretro Emulators.
 Then have fun configuring Attract-Mode.

 2/5/16
 Added the option to install some Emulator Configurations for Attract-Mode.
 These should cover all the standard RetroPie Libretro Emulators that use the retroarch.cfg.
-So no experimental emulators etc.
+So no experimental emulators etc.  To save space Mame & FBA use the same folders in the Arcade directory for Artwork.

 WARNING.
 I don't have roms for all systems so I couldn't test them all.
 So some of the rarer systems might need tweaked.

+I've also added some of the folders that are on Floobs image for Artwork.

 Credits